PrathameshLakare/eng-resource-management-backend/README.md

 - `GET /api/engineers` – Get a list of all engineers
 - `GET /api/engineers/:id/capacity` – Get capacity details for a specific engineer
+- `GET /api/engineers/with-capacity` - Get all engineers with capacity

 ### 📁 Projects